 As part of the process of making an LPA an independent individual must sign a certificate within the document to confirm they have discussed the LPA with you, that you understand what the document does and to confirm that you have not been pressured in any way by anyone into making the LPA.
 The certificate provider can be someone you have known for at least two years but who is not connected in any way to your LPA – and so cannot, for example, be one of your attorneys.
 Alternatively, the certificate provider can be one of a list of professional people such as a solicitor.

 Within the form you also have the option to name individuals, again not connected to the LPA process, who will be notified when the document is sent to the OPG to be registered.
-This is a safeguard so that the OPG can be satisfied that other individuals know that you are carrying out the process and that if those individuals have any concerns they can raise these with the OPG before the document is registered.
+This is a safeguard so that the OPG can be satisfied that other individuals know that you are carrying out the process and could raise concerns with the OPG before the document is registered.

-Once you, your attorney(s) and your certificate provider have all signed the document it must be registered before it can be used.
+Once you, your attorney(s) and your certificate provider have all signed, the document it must be registered before it can be used.
 Notices will need to be sent to the individuals to be notified (if applicable) and then the LPA form can be sent to the OPG for registration.
-The current OPG fee for registration of an LPA is £110.
+The current OPG fee for registration of an LPA is £82.

-Registration will take at least six weeks to give those notified a chance to come forward with any issues.
-Realistically we do not usually hear back with registered LPAs for up to two months after an application is made.
+Registration will take at least three weeks to give those notified a chance to come forward with any issues.
+Realistically, we do not usually hear back with registered LPAs for up to two months after an application is made.
 The registered LPA is returned with the OPG stamp on each page meaning that the document has been validated and is ready for use.

-If you have decided you would like to make an LPA for property and financial affairs or for health and welfare you can either make an appointment with a member of the Tax, Trust & Charities team to discuss further and give your instructions, or you can complete a standard questionnaire which takes all of the information needed for us to prepare the LPA.
-If you wish us to act as a certificate provider we will need to have a separate meeting with you to sign the certificate.
+If you have decided that you would like to make an LPA for Property & Financial Affairs or for Health & Welfare you can either make an appointment with a member of the tax, trust and charities team to discuss further and give your instructions, or you can complete a standard questionnaire which takes all of the information needed for us to prepare the LPA(s).
+If you wish us to act as a certificate provider, we will need to have a separate meeting with you to sign the certificate within the LPA(s).

 Please note that the information in this leaflet is necessarily brief and is not intended to be an exhaustive statement of the law or relied upon as legal advice.
 It is essential that professional advice is sought before any decision is taken.